 Welcome to our website.
 Please use the drop-down menus to navigate your way around.

-If you have any comments or suggestions about this site, or how it can be improved, please contact us by clicking here.
+If you have any comments or suggestions about this site, or how it can be improved, please contact us at email@example.com.

 We are aware some patients have been receiving emails from Patient Access regarding a new functionality that allows giving people other than the patients permission to access their records.

 This is designed for all users of Patient Access who need to use the service on behalf of someone else.
 This may include:

 Those wishing to use this functionality need to complete this consent form and return to reception with appropriate identification.
 This consent form is also available for collection at Reception.
 Further information about Proxy Online Access can be found on the Patient Access website and in our Proxy Access Information Leaflet.

 An NHS initiative will affect Amherst patients aged 18 and older with musculoskeletal (MSK) problems – for example, back and neck pain, sciatica, joint pain in hips, knees, feet, shoulders, elbows and fingers, and trigger finger (fingers stuck in a bent position).

 Service currently provided by Boots UK Ltd (High Street Sevenoaks), Paydens, Bat & Ball Pharmacy.
 See the Pharmacy First West Kent Common Ailments Scheme leaflet for further details.

 Patients may be asked to explain briefly what the problem is when they ring Amherst to book a GP appointment.
 Under NHS care navigation – or signposting – we aim to provide the most appropriate service